 If you are considering divorce, one of the first things that you need to state is the grounds for divorce.
 The grounds for divorce are the legal reasons you will be presenting to the court on why you seek a divorce.

 Georgia law recognizes no-fault and fault-based grounds for divorce.
-One of the most common grounds is citing irreconcilable differences, meaning that no one is at fault for the marriage’s failure.
+One of the most common grounds is a no fault divorce citing irreconcilable differences, meaning both spouses agree that no one is at fault for the marriage’s failure.

 The following are also common grounds for divorce in Georgia.